Tjeu/tjeu.github.io/_posts/2024-04-07-running-jekyll-in-docker.md

 podman run --rm -it -p 4000:4000 -v "$PWD":/app:z -w /app localhost/tjeu/jekyll:latest
 ~~~

 :z handles SELinux labels when using Podman.
 This solved for me an error related to permissions.
-When you accidentally run it without the labels will be wrong.
+When you accidentally run it without that suffix, the labels will be wrong.
 I had trouble getting it to work after that and had to delete the folder and run it again to finally get it to work.